jhallen/joe-editor/docs/man.md

 The following global options may be specified on the command line:

+* -asis

+Characters with codes above 127 will be sent to the terminal as-is, instead of as inverse of the corresponding character below 128.
+If this does not work, check your terminal server.
+This option has no effect if UTF-8 encoding is used.

+* -baud nnn

+Set the baud rate for the purposes of terminal screen optimization.
+JOE inserts delays for baud rates below 19200, which bypasses tty buffering so that typeahead will interrupt the screen output.
+Scrolling commands will not be used for 38400 baud and above.
+This is useful for X-terms and other console ttys which really aren't going over a serial line.

+* -beep

+Joe will beep on command errors and when the cursor goes past extremes.

+* -force

+This option makes sure that the last line of the file has a line-feed which it's saved.

+* -help

+The editor will start with the help screen on if this option is given.

+* -mid

+If this option is set and the cursor moves off the window, the window will be scrolled so that the cursor is in the center.
+This option is forced on slow terminals which don't have scrolling commands.

+* -nonotice

+This option prevent the copyright notice from being displayed when the editor starts.

+* -nosta

+This option eliminates the top-most status line.
+It's nice for when you only want to see your text on the screen or if you're using a vt52.

+* -noxon
+Attempt to turn off ^S/^Q processing.
+This is useful for when joe is emulating WordStar or EMACS.

 * -orphan

 When this option is active, extra files on the command line will be placed in orphaned buffers instead of in extra windows.
 This is enabled by default in jmacs.

+* -pg nnn

+This specifies the number of lines to keep after PgUp/PgDn (^U/^V).
+If -1 is given, half the window is kept.

 The following local options may be specified on the command line: